40 Glocc: Legal issues

 White has additionally been involved in multiple altercations with fellow rap artists.
 In July 2012, he was assaulted and beaten up by rapper The Game outside of a mansion in Hollywood.
 White sued Taylor for $4.5 million in damages for assault and battery, as well as damage to his reputation.
 White was awarded $3,000 in 2015, and an additional $200,000 in 2017.

-In May 2011, 40 Glocc and Black Wall Street's Compton Menace got into a physical altercation during the Cage vs. Cons event at the L.A.
+In May 2011, White and Black Wall Street's Compton Menace got into a physical altercation during the Cage vs. Cons event at the L.A.
 Sports Arena in Los Angeles.
 The fight allegedly stemmed from G-Unit and Black Wall Street having a long lasting dispute.

-40 Glocc was arrested on February 23, 2017, after law enforcement learned of him and three others' involvement in a prostitution ring.
+White was arrested on February 23, 2017, after law enforcement learned of him and three others' involvement in a prostitution ring.
 Reports claim he drove a woman to an undisclosed location so she could perform sexual acts on someone she'd met on Backpage.com.
-Shortly afterwards, the unidentified female was arrested by the undercover Minnesota cop who contacted them for her services, unbeknownst to 40 and his partner.
-Detectives noticed her Bluetooth was in the middle of call during the arraignment and tracked down 40's vehicle some time later, finding his hands covered in blood after he attempted to destroy any evidence of his involvement.
-The rapper—charged with 2 counts of intentionally promoting the prostitution of an individual and 1 count of inducing an individual to practice prostitution.
-He later accepted a plea deal for 1 felony count of promoting prostitution of an individual.
+Shortly afterwards, the unidentified female was arrested by the undercover Minnesota cop who contacted them for her services, unbeknownst to White and his partner.
+Detectives noticed her Bluetooth was connected to a phone call during the arraignment and tracked down White's vehicle some time later, finding his hands covered in blood after he attempted to destroy any evidence of his involvement.
+He was charged with two counts of intentionally promoting the prostitution of an individual and one count of inducing an individual to practice prostitution.
+He later accepted a plea deal for one felony count of promoting prostitution of an individual.

-On June 15, 2017, while out on bail from his arrest.
-40 Glocc was hospitalized after being shot twice while attending a funeral in San Bernardino, California.
-He was shot at 2:30 p.m local time.
-When the bullets were fired at the cemetery, 40 was hit in his arm and chest.
+On June 15, 2017, while out on bail from his arrest, White was hospitalized after being shot twice while attending a funeral in San Bernardino, California.
+He was shot at 2:30 p.m. local time.
+When the bullets were fired at the cemetery, White was hit in his arm and chest.
 At around the same time, a woman in the vicinity of the shooting was run over by a car, though whether or not the incidents are connected is unclear.